EvotecIT/ADEssentials/README.md

 Update-Module -Name ADEssentials
 ```

 That's it.
-Whenever there's new version you simply run the command and you can enjoy it.
-Remember, that you may need to close, reopen PowerShell session if you have already used module before updating it.
+Whenever there's a new version, you run the command, and you can enjoy it.
+Remember that you may need to close, reopen PowerShell session if you have already used module before updating it.

-**The important thing** is if something works for you on production, keep using it till you test the new version on a test computer.
-I do changes that may not be big, but big enough that auto-update will break your code.
+**The essential thing** is if something works for you on production, keep using it till you test the new version on a test computer.
+I do changes that may not be big, but big enough that auto-update may break your code.
 For example, small rename to a parameter and your code stops working!
 Be responsible!

 ## Changelog

+- 0.0.37 - Unreleased
+  - Added ExtendedForestInformation input to provide a way for Testimo to use

 - 0.0.36 - 26.01.2020
   - Fixes for Get-ADACL (via PSSharedGoods integrated)